 The Company has historically demonstrated an ability to secure funding as and when required to meet its ongoing financial obligations.
-The Company has raised a further A\$5,870,000 (US\$4,250,000) before issue expenses during the year from share placements to institutions and sophisticated investors and continues to be able to raise new funds to support its activities.
-As disclosed in Note 26, subsequent to balance date, the Company issued 35,384,615 fully paid ordinary shares at an issue price of A\$0.065 per share, raising a total of A\$2,300,000 (US\$1,600,000) before cost.
+The Company has raised a further A\$9,448,000 (US\$6,330,000) before issue expenses during the year from share placements and Convertible Loans to institutions and sophisticated investors and continues to be able to raise new funds to support its activities.
+As disclosed in Note 26, subsequent to balance date, the Company issued a further 76,923,077 fully paid ordinary shares at an issue price of A\$0.065 per share, raising a total of A\$5,000,000 (US\$3,320,000) before cost.